USGS-VIZLAB/vue-scratch/README.md

 `rain.vue`: A canvas-based animation of numbers falling like rain.
 Numeric inputs to customize the animation are annotated in the code.
 Uses flex positioning to fill screen.

 `Sidebar.vue`: An expandable box used to define terms when clicked on.
 Can be seen in action in `snow-to-flow`.
 Useful for providing more information for those who are looking for it.

+`VizSection.vue`: A template for a visualization that includes (1) a takeaway title, (2) figure(s), (3) a figure caption, and (4) slots for text explanations either above of below the figure.
+This was used for the repeating sections in `snow-to-flow`.
+Works well with `Figure.vue`.
+Classes `.maxWidth`, `single`, `.group`, `.two`, and `.three` can be added to figure elements to defien how they arrange within view.

+`Figure.vue`: An image or figure template.
+Includes structure to include size and type options to fit the viewport and device type.